Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/Introducing Honcho's Dialectic API.md

 - A static fact about user identity
 - A piece of user data to use in improving your app's overall vertical or user-specific service

-Key to note here is the ability to hard code the most useful type of Honcho query for your app's use case *or*--better yet--to [[Extrusion 02.24|trust your agent]] to reason autonomously about what it needs based upon the current session (or any other criteria) and feed that to Honcho.
+Key to note here is the ability to hard code the most useful type of Honcho query for your app's use case *or*--better yet--to [[On intellectual respect|trust your agent]] to reason autonomously about what it needs based upon the current session (or any other criteria) and feed that to Honcho.
 Or run a hybrid approach.
 This can be done synchronously with an inference/session or async as needed.

 In this way, Honcho becomes an self-improving oracle to the identity of each and every one of your app's users.
 Any agent can chat with a representation of a user (as Honcho) on the backend.